 The ability to listen is an important leadership skill.
 Over the years I’ve noticed that it is inexperienced or mediocre leaders who feel like they have to dominate all conversations.
-It’s almost as if what anyone else has to say has limited or no value and it is only their opinion that counts.
+It’s as if what anyone else has to say has limited or no value and it is only their opinion that counts.
 We’ve all been in meetings where there is that one person who simply will not be quiet and yield the floor to others.
 They are also often prone to interrupting their colleagues before they can finish their thoughts and using obvious body language when the center of attention isn’t focused on them.
 This is bad enough when it is a peer but even worse when it is the actual leader of the group.
-Nobody likes a “know it all.”
+Nobody likes a “know-it-all.”

-When I was a kid my mom used to often say, “Less is more.”
-It took me way too long to figure out what she meant.
+When I was a kid, my mom used to often say, “Less is more.”
+It took me too long to figure out what she meant.
 It’s not about how much you say, but what you are actually saying.
 And, if you want people to listen to you, you need to listen to them.
-The best leaders I now pick their spots.
+The best leaders I know pick their spots.
 They do their best to take it all in and only contribute when they feel they can add value or need to move things along.
 If you are thoughtful about when you speak, people tend to pay attention.
 If your ego pushes you to dominate conversations, then don’t be surprised if you find leadership to be a lonely place and continued success a hard nut to crack.
 Listening well is an often underrated yet critically important leadership trait.